 Some people never develop symptoms.
 If you test positive or were exposed to someone who tested positive for COVID, quarantine at home for 14 days before leaving isolation (CDC, 2021e).

 Since you can spread the virus before feeling sick, try to trace your steps and identify all the people you came in contact with during the days prior to your first symptoms (He, 2020).
 This may include your workplace, friends or family you visited, anyone who came to your home, and more.
 You should also assume that other members of your household have been infected as well.
 That means notifying their contacts, workplaces, or schools.

 If you live with others (especially if you share a bathroom or spend time together without masks on), it’s possible that they’re already infected.
 Still, it’s important to isolate from them if possible to ensure that they don’t become infected if they haven’t already.

 There’s no doubt it can be stressful letting people know you’ve tested positive.
 You may be concerned that people will judge you, or be angry with you.
 But keep in mind, even people who’ve followed the strictest protocols for preventing COVID have been infected.
 And of course, one of those close contacts you need to alert might be the person who infected you in the first place.

-Most cases of COVID are mild and do not require medical attention, but it’s important to stay at home for 14 days after your first positive test result to limit the virus spreading further (CDC, 2020).
+Most cases of COVID are mild and do not require medical attention, but it’s important to stay at home for 14 days after your first positive test result to limit the virus from spreading further (CDC, 2021e).